 Posted on Sep 8, 2020

 Whether it be to bolster protected health information (PHI) security or to streamline patient care, healthcare providers are increasingly relying on third-party vendors to carry out their day to day operations.
-While working with vendors has undoubted benefits for medical facilities, it can also introduce information security and compliance risks.
+While working with vendors has undoubted benefits for medical facilities, it can also introduce information security and vendor compliance risks.
 This is why it is essential that healthcare providers have systems in place that allow them to monitor and manage third-party risk.

 With an established risk management system, healthcare organizations are better able to identify and remediate threats within their vendor ecosystem.
 This helps healthcare facilities maximize their relationships with vendors and ensure that valuable patient information is protected at all times.